 How is congenital pseudarthrosis of the tibia treated?

 The primary treatment goal of congenital pseudarthrosis of the tibia is to achieve union of the shin bone (tibia) and to maintain that union.
 Treatment also addresses the resulting limb length discrepancies and bone deformities.
-To treat congenital pseudarthrosis of the tibia, the International Center for Limb Lengthening has a combined multimodal, comprehensive treatment program that addresses both the biological and mechanical issues.
-Many doctors use various elements of our protocol, but we strongly believe that the combined multimodal approach is the most effective.
+To treat congenital pseudarthrosis of the tibia, the International Center for Limb Lengthening has a combined multimodal, comprehensive cross-union treatment program that addresses both the biological and mechanical issues.
+Many doctors use various elements of our protocol, but we strongly believe that the combined multimodal cross-union approach is the most effective.

 What happens after congenital pseudarthrosis of the tibia surgery?

 Additional surgery may be needed in the future for limb lengthening or to insert longer rods to accommodate growth.
 Ankle deviations are common and may require realignment surgery.
 While our success rate with the multimodal approach is very high, nothing is 100%.
 We have found that some children require a second surgery to achieve union or to treat a refracture.
 Thanks to advances at our center and around the world, the risk of refracture is minimal.

 What is the “unbroken” congenital pseudarthrosis of the tibia?

 Limb lengthening and deformity correction are complex processes.
-Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
-Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
+Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your child’s specific needs.
+Our patients benefit from our team-centered approach with world-renowned pediatric orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with congenital pseudarthrosis of the tibia achieve their best possible result.

 Chat with a doctor about congenital pseudarthrosis of the tibia